rfrht/Yaesu-OLED-TX-Timer/README.md

 When the radio enters transmit mode, the `TX GND` signal will bring the Arduino's GPIO line down to GND level, triggering the clock.

-If the radio is actually receiving a signal (open squelch), the `SQL` line goes high to +5V and triggers the RX timer.
+When the radio is receiving a signal (open squelch), the `SQL` line goes high to +5V and triggers the RX timer at the top right corner.

-With no transmit and RX squelched, the screen goes dark and a small dot blinks at the right bottom corner of the display, as a watchdog.
+With no transmit and RX squelched, a squelch counter starts starts at the bottom left of the screen.

+There's also a configuration that turns the screen dark in squelch mode and a small dot blinks at the right bottom corner of the display, as a watchdog.

 A splashscreen is shown with your callsign (or your favourite text) on power-up.